treeverse/lakeFS/docs/integrations/dbt.md

 ## Views

-lakectl copies all models materialized as tables and incremental directly on your metastore. copying views should be done manually or with lakectl
+lakectl copies all models materialized as tables and incremental directly on your metastore.
+However, copying views should be done manually or with lakectl.

 ### Using lakectl